 Building alignment fixed with 'Spatial Manager' rubber sheet tool

-Pay attention that not only selected points has been modified, also all the other points of the polygon have been moved directly proportional to their neighbors
+Note that not only the selected points have been modified; all the other points of the polygon have also been moved directly, proportional to their neighbors.

 Rubber sheeting is commonly used to correct distortions that arise from variations in projection, scale, or other factors.
 It is widely applied in land surveying to ensure map accuracy and is used in various fields such as land use planning, environmental assessments, and resource management.
 For example: